mz4/Crumbs/index.md

 ---
 # **Javascript**

-#### Global Environment and the Global Object.
+#### Execution Context.
 Whenever code is run in JavaScript, it's run inside an execution context.
-The global execution context creates a Global Object and it creates a special variable, called 'this'.
+The execution context creates a Global Object and it creates a special variable, called 'this'.
-The JavaScript engine is creating these two things for you whenever your code is run, because your code is wrapped inside an execution context.

 So, your variables and your functions when lexically is not sitting inside a function, they're just sitting right there on the global object.
-All right, so, when code is executed, your JavaScript code is executed, an execution context is created.
-At the base level, when you're not inside a function, you have a global object that the JavaScript engine creates for you as part of that execution context.
 If you're running code inside a browser, that Global Object is the window object.
-You'd get a special variable called "this:.
-And in the case of the browser this at that global level is just the same as the window object, it's equal to the window object.
+You'd get a special variable called "this".

 #### Bind
 We use the Bind () method primarily to call a function with the this value set explicitly.
 In other words, bind () allows us to easily set which specific object will be bound to this when a function or method is invoked.